 An experienced lawyer will know what questions are unfair and raise objections when needed.
 They will ensure your interests are protected as best they can be.

 At the end of the investigation or hearing the Commission will normally order that no information provided to the Commission is to be published.
 If you do publish this information, you face a maximum fine of $5,500 and/or one year in jail.

 The Police Integrity Commission is not a Court.
 They do not make final decisions, but instead investigate and pass their findings on to Parliament.
 Their published recommendations to Parliament can then be used in considering if disciplinary action or prosecution by the State will occur.

-To lodge a complaint for the PIC to investigate, simply fill out the form found here.
 You can keep the complaint anonymous or provide your details so they can contact you regarding the result of their investigation.
 The Police Integrity Commission does not investigate all complaints made to them, but focuses on serious police misconduct in which there is a significant public interest involved.
 If the Police Integrity Commission decide not to investigate your complaint regarding serious police misconduct, they will suggest another course of action for you.